Services: Picture Dating and Analysis

 Picture inquiries are handled individually and confidentially by email, or occasionally in person.
-If large photograph albums or fragile pictures are involved, Jayne can visit clients or receive them at her Brighton home.
+If large photograph albums or fragile pictures are involved, Jayne can visit clients or receive them at her Lewes home.

 "Thank you, I know exactly who is in the photo now, although it wasn't who I had presumed.
 A thirty-year old mystery cleared!" - Mary Burnell, New Zealand

 "Many thanks for your wonderful analysis which has answered so many questions for me and helped to discover the identity of some of my ancestors." - Diane Smith, England